Meyami

-Miami (میامی) (Note: Also romanized as Mayāmī; also known as Maiāmai and Mayāmey) is a city in the Central District of Meyami County, Semnan province, Iran, serving as capital of both the county and the district.
+Meyami (ميامي) (Note: Also romanized as Meyāmey, Meyāmī, and Miami; also known as Maiāmai and Mayāmey) is a city in the Central District of Meyami County, Semnan province, Iran, serving as capital of both the county and the district.
 It was the administrative center for Meyami Rural District until its capital was transferred to the village of Ebrahimabad-e Olya.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 4,057 in 1,116 households, when it was capital of the former Meyami District of Shahrud County.
+At the time of the 2006 National Census, the city's population was 4,057 in 1,116 households, when it was capital of the former Meyami District in Shahrud County.
 The following census in 2011 counted 4,562 people in 1,340 households.
-The 2016 census measured the population of the city as 4,566 people in 1,431 households, by which time the city and the rural district had been transferred to the Central District, with Meyami as the county's capital.
+The 2016 census measured the population of the city as 4,566 people in 1,431 households, by which time the district had been separated from the county in the establishment of Meyami County.
+The city was transferred to the new Central District as the county's capital.

 Landmarks

-Meyami Caravanserai is located in the center of Meyami and is one of the beautiful caravanserais of the Safavid era that is almost intact.
-This building is in the form of a central courtyard, with a base of 5250 square meters and is of the type of four porches made of bricks.
+Meyami Caravanserai is located in the center of city and is one of the beautiful caravanserais of the Safavid era that is almost intact.
+This building is in the form of a central courtyard, with a base of 5,250 square meters and is of the type of four porches made of bricks.
 The entrance is in the shape of a porch and has two floors, is located on the north side of the caravanserai.
 Carved stone inscriptions have been installed in the entrance door, the date of construction and its founder are written on it, and it is unique in this respect.

-Miami Caravanserai is listed as a national monument of Iran in 1986 and is currently the location of the Anthropological Museum of Miami.
+Meyami Caravanserai was listed as a national monument of Iran in 1986 and is currently the location of the Anthropological Museum of Meyami.